mohsilas/clipycards/README.md

 ## 🎠 Usage
 <details>
 <summary>0. provide an OpenAI API key</summary>

 When you first run the app, it requires an API key to run.
-You can get it by signing up or loging with your free OpenAI account into [OpenAI Platform](https://platform.openai.com/account/api-keys).
-Remember to store it somewhere safe (like in a password manager).
-Then copy to ClipyCards welcome window as shown below.
+You can get it by signing up or loging with your free OpenAI account into [OpenAI Platform](https://platform.openai.com/account/api-keys) Remember to store it somewhere safe (like in a password manager).
+Then copy to ClipyCards welcome window as shown below (this is just an example of how an API key looks like):

 <img width="512" alt="Screenshot 2024-07-23 at 5 49 28 PM" src="https://github.com/user-attachments/assets/951db6f4-d977-40bf-8882-4608c601462c">